tmobile/magentaA11y/_checklist-native/table-row-button.md

 keyboard:
   tab: |
-    Focus visibly moves to the button
+    Focus visibly moves to the row/blade, if interactive
   spacebar: |
-    Activates the button on iOS and Android
+    Activates the row/blade on iOS and Android
   enter: |
-    Activates the button on Android
+    Activates the row/blade on Android

 mobile:
   swipe: |
     Focus moves to the element, expresses its state, if applicable
   doubletap: |
-    Activates the button
+    Activates the row/blade

 screenreader:
   name:  |
-    Purpose is clear and matches visible label
+    Purpose is clear and matches the visible label
   role:  |
     Identifies as a button in iOS and "double tap to activate" in Android
   group: |